hilisevir/tic-tac-two/README.md

 - Proper use of Entity Framework for database management
 - Console and WebApp integration

-## Contact
+## License
-If you have any questions or want to discuss this project, feel free to reach out via GitHub or LinkedIn.
+This project is for educational purposes and does not have a formal license.
+Feel free to modify and experiment with it!